 The UC Berkeley Library is committed to assisting graduate students and graduate student instructors to access and use materials for their own scholarship and in their teaching practice.
 Let the Library team support you as a scholar and teacher through the following resources.

-- Your Cal 1 Card serves as your library card for borrowing materials and for access to the Main (Gardner) Stacks and the Media Resources Center.
+- Your Cal 1 Card serves as your library card for borrowing materials and for access to the Main (Gardner) Stacks, Moffitt Library, and the Media Resources Center.

 - You can also use your Cal 1 Card to pay for printing in the libraries.
 Scanning to email, cloud storage, and to a USB drive is free.